cloud66/help-old/_posts/building-your-stack/building-a-manifest-file.md

     web:
       restart_signal: usr1
       web_server_stop_signals: usr1, 30, kill
+    nsq:
+      restart_on_deploy: false
 </pre>

 In this example, a process called `worker` is stopped using a `TTIN` signal first.
 After waiting for 120 seconds, if the process is still running, a `TERM` signal will be sent.
 If it is still running after 5 seconds, it will be killed.

 As for `web` or `custom_web` processes, you can specify a `restart_signal` which will be sent to the process serving web.
 This is useful for web servers that can do "phased" or zero-downtime restarts.

+All processes restart during each redeployment of the stack.
+If you want to avoid this, you can set `restart_on_deploy` to `false`.

 Default values for each process type are: